 From the Aramaic תָּאוֹמָא (Ta’oma’) meaning twin, the name Thomas originally grew popular through Biblical usage.
-This came from Doubting Thomas, Apostle to India, who cannot believe the miracle of resurrection until he has felt the wounds of the Messiah himself.
+It was Doubting Thomas, Apostle to India, who cannot believe the miracle of resurrection until he has felt the wounds of the Messiah himself.
 In a way I appreciate the random cosmic branding.
 I too tend not to believe in miracles, or tragedies for that matter, without proof.

 From my mother’s maiden name I received my vaguely French complexion, a bold attitude that I molded into courage, a blunt wit which I have pained to sharpen.
-My father handed me down his German surname, an honest morality, a work ethic and a determination the service industry does not deserve.
-The world and myself cannot thank them enough.
+My father handed me down his German surname, an honest morality, solid work ethic and a determination the service industry does not deserve.
+I owe them so much more than I will ever have.

 But remember that a man’s character is just the bed to the river.
 The water that flows through it changes by the instant.
 Tomorrow I may be a raging conservative, telling other people how to live their lives, while I tell the government to let me live mine.
 Maybe yesterday I was a liberal maniac, naively trying save everybody while actually saving nobody.
 For now, thanks to a man in Virginia by the name of Doug Coulter, I am a libertarian communist.
 And if you cannot wrap your head around that I encourage you to indulge in my madness.
 Welcome to the 21st century.